 Use a few simple props (or wild & wacky, if that’s your style!) to add texture and make your photos more interesting.

 These can be chalkboards, succulents, trays, porcelain figurines; the options are endless.
 Here are 35+ unique prop ideas to get you started.

-4. Take Multiple Photos of Each Shot
+4. Take Multiple Photos of Each Product Shot

 Even if you think you got the perfect shot right away, take a few more photos.
 You might not have noticed a hidden shadow, or the fact that somehow the ends of your hair got in the picture (yep, that’s happened to me).

 It can take some work setting everything up, so make sure to take more photos than you need so you don’t have to do it all over again.

 5. Do I Need a Fancy Camera for Product Photography?

 Nope!
 While having a nice camera can definitely help, all you really need is a camera phone.
 (That’s what I use!)